raythurman2386/Notes/LambdaNotes/New React/AppliedJS.md

         console.log(newString);
       })

-  Now lets make another function that we can use to return yet another promise. this is where some of the `then chaining` starts to really come in hady.
+  Now lets make another function that we can use to return yet another promise. this is where some of the `then chaining` starts to really come in handy.
 We're going to have to refactor our code, only where we're calling `time machine`

     const parseTime = ms => {
       return new Promise((resolve, reject) => {